mmzdouc/mibigger/README.md

 Reviewer instructions
 =====================

-The input program performes several checks to validate new entries.
+The input program performs several checks to validate new entries.
 Still, mistakes can happen and the review can help to catch them:

 1) Are there any obvious typos or mistakes?
 2) Is the NCBI accession correct?
 Are the coordinates correct?
 Search them in the NCBI (e.g. by replacing `ACCESSION`, `START`, `STOP` in this URL: `https://www.ncbi.nlm.nih.gov/nuccore/ACCESSION?from=START&to=STOP`)